British Values

 Democracy

 Democracy is promoted within the school.
 Pupils have the opportunity to have their voice heard through School Council and Pupil questionnaires.
-Each class has two elected representatives on the School Council which meets regularly to discuss and vote on school related issues.
-The representatives will take ideas from the children in their class to School Council meetings.
-For instance, the School Council decided on the décor for the children’s toilets with input from their classmates and planned the Children in Need fund raising day in Autumn 2017.
-We have had visits from time to time from local councillors and the School Council attended a meeting at the Town Hall and met the Mayor.
+School Council representatives will take ideas from the children in their class to School Council meetings.
+For instance, the School Council decided on the new playground markings for the playground.
+We have had visits from time to time from local councillors and children have visited the Town Hall and met the Mayor.

 Each teacher has different ways in which the pupils make their voices heard in the classroom e.g. through Circle Time, discussions, Talking Partners, decisions over classroom rules etc.